-- Collaborative Centre and University Library services; - Collaborative Centre Computing Services/ Network System; - Students' Union; - Work space provided by the Collaborative Centre, and - To seek support/advise from academic staff (Supervisor/Director of Studies)
+- Collaborative Centre and University Library services; - Collaborative Centre Computing Services/ Network System; - Students' Union: - Work space provided by the Collaborative Centre, and - To seek support/advise from academic staff on studies

 Changes in the student's status may affect funding/benefits for which the student may be eligible.
 Students should be responsible for determining these matters, for example, students who have suspended their studies may not be entitled to Council Tax exemption.